AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 departments' course needs.
 The pilot period covers teaching periods 3-5, so summer courses are not included.
-The pilot refers to a) a fixed-term project with clear lifecycle needs, like in courses which start and end at certain times.
-After the course has ended, the Zulip instance can be deleted. b) a transitional period between current state and possible production use or change to other solutions, and c) a basic solution with without all the fancy features or user interface.
+The pilot refers to a) a fixed-term project with clear lifecycle needs, like in courses which start and end at certain times and after which the Zulip instance can be deleted; b) a transitional period between current state and possible production use or change to other solutions; and c) a basic solution with without all the fancy features or user interface.
 During the pilot users are expected to provide feedback, which will effect on the decision-making for future solutions, and the development of usability.